sermon: What Is the Work of God Now? (Part Two)

 We saw in the book of Numbers—thoroughly demonstrated through circumstances, conditions, situations—that these things [duties] were not always the same for Israel in their wilderness pilgrimage.
 Brethren, neither have they been the same for all of God's people all the way down through the ages.
 Life is difficult.
-Life does not stay in a nice smooth easy mode forever.
+Life does not stay in a nice, smooth, easy mode forever.
 There are bumps in the road.
 There are turns in the road.
-Sometimes you're up, sometimes you're down.
-It's that way with individuals.
-It's that way with the body of Christ as well.
+Sometimes you are up, sometimes you are down.
+It is that way with individuals.
+It is that way with the body of Christ as well.

 Things were not "peaches and cream" all the time for David.
 There were good times, and there were bad times as he carried out the work that God gave to him—to unite Israel into a nation.
 He did an excellent job.